KatsuteDev/Mal4J/faq.md

 ### Seasons query is returning Anime from other seasons.

-The seasons query returns Anime that is running in the current season, this includes Anime that may have started the season before and is still airing.
+The seasons query returns Anime that are airing in the current season, this includes Anime that may have started the season before and are still airing this season.

 ### NSFW is not working.